jhpyle/docassemble/_docs/interviews.md

 If the interview ever needs to know the recommended insurance, it will run this code.
 If it does not know the user's age, it will ask.
-If the user is under 65, **docassemble** will ask questions to determine whether the household is low income.
+If the user is under 65, **docassemble** will ask questions to determine whether the household is low-income.

 A [YAML] interview file is simply a text file consisting of "blocks" separated by `---`.
 For example, this interview has three blocks: